Kissing Linford Christie

 Emma and Gill

-We lose our CS funding but after two weeks and with the help of Catherine Wheels’ supporters around the world we get it back!
+We lose our Creative Scotland funding but after launching a campaign with the help of our sector and supporters around the world, we get it back.

 1500th White performance